 Since moving to Park Slope in 2002, John and his family have been involved with CBE.
-His younger son attended the ECC, and both of his children are in Yachad.
-His wife served on the Yachad Committee.
-Professionally, John runs a commercial real estate brokerage firm and is well-versed in evaluating real estate, working with various contractors and tradesmen, and understanding the real estate financing market.
-He has also spent a number of years practicing corporate law at a major Manhattan firm.
+His younger son attended the ECC, and both of his children completed their Jewish education at CBE.
+His wife, Teri, has served on various committees including development, Yachad and Chesed.
+Professionally, John is a senior executive with a commercial real estate brokerage firm.
+He is well-versed in evaluating real estate, working with various contractors and tradesmen, and understanding the real estate financing market.
+He also spent a number of years practicing corporate law at a major Manhattan firm.

 Tomer lives in Park Slope with his wife and their three children, all of whom are active and involved in life at CBE.
 Since joining the congregation in 2009, CBE has become a central and consistent part of their lives.
 Tomer was born in Jerusalem, Israel, and grew up in Brooklyn, NY.
 He earned a B.A. in creative writing from SUNY Binghamton, a master’s in Japanese literature from Cornell University and a J.D. and LL.M in tax from New York University.
 Professionally, Tomer is a partner with the law firm of Patterson Belknap Webb & Tyler, where his practice focuses on representing tax-exempt organizations, including many religious organizations.
 He has served on a number of boards of nonprofit organizations.